lane-willis/notes/cgcs-staff-information/github-flowchart.md

    1. IMB
    2. NAMB
    3. NC Baptists
+6. Reading List: This page hosts a reading list resources for students, churches, and denominational partners.
-6. CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
+7. CGCS Staff: This page is the navigation page for CGCS Staff to find documentation on anything going on in the office.
    1. Github FlowChart
    2. CGCS Office Space Breakdown
    3. Github Information